-The 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict is the principal international treaty that sets forth obligations provisions for the protection of cultural property during military operations.
+The 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict is the principal international treaty that sets forth obligations and provisions for the protection of cultural property during military operations.
+DOD must adhere to these obligations under international law.

-This means that all nations, as well as non-state actors, are bound by the terms of the Convention and can be prosecuted under international law for violating the Convention, whether they have formally signed/ratified the treaty or not.
+With 126 state parties and four state signatories to date, the 1954 Hague Convention is considered customary international law.
+This means all nations as well as non-state actors are bound by the terms of the Convention, and violations can be prosecuted under international law, whether the accused party signed/ratified the Convention or not.

-1. Respect, safeguard, protect and not interfere with cultural property situated within their own territory as well as within the territory of another state party to the Treaty without imperative military necessity (see Rule 39);
+1. Respect, safeguard, protect and not interfere with cultural property situated within their own territory as well as within the territory of another state party to the Treaty without imperative military necessity (for definition of “imperative military necessity” see Rule 39);

 3. “Prohibit, prevent and, if necessary, put a stop to any form of theft, pillage or misappropriation of, and any acts of vandalism directed against, cultural property … [and] refrain from requisitioning movable cultural property situated in the territory of another [state party]“;